 My name is Sasha Perskie.
 I created Play It Forward to bring music education to children who want to learn music but may not be able to afford the high cost of instruments and lessons.

 I've been fortunate enough to receive an education in music.
-I’m a classically-trained pianist, a singer-songwriter on the guitar, and an a cappella singer.
-You can learn more about me at sashaperskiemusic.com.
+I’m a classically-trained pianist, a guitarist and singer-songwriter, and a choral and a cappella singer.
+You can learn (and hear) more at sashaperskiemusic.com.

 I'm also now a music teacher myself.
 I work as an instructor at the Lakehouse Music Academy, a 600-student music school based in Asbury Park, NJ, and I founded Harmony Music Instruction, teaching private classes in piano and guitar.